Loxton, South Australia

 Loxton is a town on the south bank of the River Murray in the Riverland region of South Australia.
-It is located on the lands of the Erawirung people who occupied the area before European colonisation.
+It is located on the lands of the Erawirung people who occupied the area before the arrival of Europeans.

-At the 2016 census, Loxton had a population of 4,568.
 It is a service town for the surrounding districts.
-Loxton's primary productions are agriculture & horticulture.
-Citrus fruit, wine grapes, almond and stone fruit trees are prevalent.
+Loxton's primary productions are agriculture and horticulture.
+Citrus fruit, wine grapes, almonds, and stone fruit trees are prevalent.
 Loxton is also the main town for the northern part of the Murray Mallee which is a dryland farming and grain cropping area.
 Loxton High School provides secondary education for the area.

 Loxton has a pioneer settlement museum (known as the Loxton Historical Village), preserving the heritage of the mallee region.
 It is also famous for the "Loxton Lights Up" Christmas Festival in December each year, and the annual 120m Loxton Gift handicap sprint race held in late February.
 The town hosts the second round of the Australian HPV Super Series in May annually.

 Loxton is the seat of the local government area of the District Council of Loxton Waikerie.
 It is in the South Australian House of Assembly electoral district of Chaffey and the Australian House of Representatives division of Barker.

-The town is home to a variety of service clubs, most notably the Apex Club, Rotary Club and Lions Club.
+The town is home to a variety of service clubs, most notably the Apex Club, Rotary Club, and Lions Club.